-Partly as a result of the anti-grouting lobby, equally in response to indisputable geological realities and challenges and building on technical advances in "slurry wall" techniques, the concept and reality of "positive cut-offs" became the mantra for major embankment dam foundation rehabilitation in North America from 1975 onwards.
-Such walls, built through and under existing dams by either the panel wall technique, or secant large diameter piles, comprise some type of concrete, ranging from high strength to plastic.
-In contrast to grout curtains, where well over 90% of the cut-off is, in fact, the virgin, in situ rock, these "positive" cut-offs were, in theory, built of 100% pre-engineered material of well-defined properties.
+Partly as a result of the anti-grouting lobby, and equally in response to indisputable geological realities and challenges and building on technical advances in "slurry wall" techniques, the concept and reality of "positive cut-offs" became the mantra for major embankment dam foundation rehabilitation in North America from 1975 onward.
+Such walls, built through and under existing dams by either the panel wall technique, or large-diameter secant piles, consist of some type of concrete, ranging from high strength to plastic.
+In contrast to grout curtains, where well over 90 percent of the cut-off is in fact the virgin, in situ rock, these "positive" cut-offs constitute 100 percent pre-engineered material with well-defined properties.

-Such "positive" walls are essential to provide long-term cut-off across karstic features which contain residual, potentially erodible material: such material simply cannot be grouted with a degree of uniformity and confidence to assure satisfactory long-term performance.
-The list of successful projects executed to date in the U.S. is extremely impressive (Bruce et al., 2006; Bruce 2007), with many having been installed in carbonate terrains of varying degrees of karstification.
-To date almost 7.5 million square feet of concrete cut-off have been installed in 20 projects.
+Such "positive" walls are essential to provide longterm cut-off across karstic features, which contain residual, potentially erodible material: such material simply cannot be grouted with a degree of uniformity and confidence to ensure satisfactory long-term performance.
+The list of successful projects executed to date in the United States is extremely impressive